 Christmas cactus – The Christmas cactus (Schlumbergera) has a name that comes from the bloom.
 The flowers are pink and red with bent back petals.
 Depending on when it decides to bloom, it is sometimes called the Halloween cactus or the Thanksgiving cactus.
 There is even an Easter cactus.
 They like average to warm temperatures, but you should let the soil dry out between waterings.
 It takes less water during the winter.

 Croton – The croton (Codiaeum variegatum) is a nice plant with orange, yellow or red ribs on the leaves that make it look like it was dipped in paint.
 It likes medium to warm temperatures and high humidity.

 Dumb cane – The dumb cane (Dieffenbachia) is another easygoing plant for your home.
 They have white and green variegated leaves and can grow to be 3 feet tall.
 They like average temperatures and medium to high humidity.
 The soil should dry out between waterings.

 Moon Valley pilea – This member of the Pilea genus, also known as aluminum plants, has dark veined leaves and looks like it’s quilted.
 It grows pretty fast.
 It likes cool to warm temperatures and high humidity.
 The soil should be dry between waterings and you should pinch it back to keep it bushy.

 Moth orchid – The moth orchid (Phalaenopsis) is the easiest orchid to raise.
 That really doesn’t say much though, because everyone knows orchids are difficult plants.
-There are a lot of flower shades and one stem that blooms can last 18 months long.
+There are a lot of flower shades and one stem that blooms can last 18 months.
 This plant likes warm days and cool nights.
-You should never overwater it and fertilize it once a month all year with orchid fertilizer.
+You should never overwater the plant and remember to fertilize it once a month all year with orchid fertilizer.